 A (dimension independent) convergence rate of 1/p in terms of the number of QMC points for the approximate evaluation of (2) was shown in [10, Section 6] if $(b_j){j\geq 1} \in \ell^p(\mathbb{N})$ for the range $p \in (0,2]$.
-These rates coincide, in the mentioned range of summability exponents, with the convergence rates of best N-term approximation rates of generalized polynomial chaos expansions obtained in [2, Theorem 1.2 and Equation (11)].
-As in [2], the assumption in (A1) can accommodate possible localization in D of the supports of the function system $(\psi_j){j\geq 1}$.
+These rates coincide, in the mentioned range of summability exponents, with the convergence rates of best N-term approximation rates of generalized polynomial chaos expansions obtained in [3, Theorem 1.2 and Equation (1.11)].
+As in [3], the assumption in (A1) can accomodate possible localization in D of the supports of the function system $(\psi_j){j\geq 1}$.

-For every parameter instance $\mathbf{y} \in U$, in the physical domain D a standard, first order accurate Galerkin Finite Element (FE for short) discretization of the parametric PDE (1) will be applied.
-In the polygonal domain D, first order FEM based on sequences of uniformly refined, regular simplicial meshes are well known to converge at suboptimal rates due to corner singularities in the solution, even if $a(\mathbf{x}, \mathbf{y})$ and f in (1) are smooth.
+For every parameter instance $y \in U$, in the physical domain D a standard, first order accurate Galerkin Finite Element (FE for short) discretization of the parametric

+PDE (1) will be applied.
+In the polygonal domain D, first order FEM based on sequences of uniformly refined, regular simplicial meshes are well known to converge at suboptimal rates due to corner singularities in the solution, even if a(x, y) and f in (1) are smooth.
 To establish full FE convergence rates on locally refined meshes coupled with the QMC error estimates, parametric regularity estimates in Kondrat'ev spaces will be demonstrated.

 In Section 2 well-posedness of the parametric solution and approximation by dimension truncation and FE is discussed.
 Particular weighted Sobolev spaces of parametric regularity that are required for the error analysis of multilevel QMC and general error estimates are reviewed in Section 3.
 Parametric regularity estimates of the dimension truncation and FE error are proven in Section 4.
 These estimates yield error bounds of multilevel QMC algorithms that are demonstrated in Section 5.
 In Section 6, parameter choices are derived that minimize the needed work for a certain error threshold.
-As a numerical experiment, we analyze a piecewise linear wavelet basis to expand the diffusion coefficient in one spatial dimension.
+In the numerical experiments, we analyze piecewise (bi)linear wavelet basies to expand the diffusion coefficient in one and two spatial dimensions.
 The experiment confirms the theory and also shows that the multilevel QMC algorithm beats the single-level version comparing the needed work against the achieved accuracy.